jingwei87/reading/notes/JiachengLiang/Dsync.md

   **Strengthens**

-  + In this paper, parts of fastCDC is used to generate FASTFP, which greatly saves the cost of hashing calculation.
+  + Parts of fastCDC is used to generate FASTFP, which greatly saves the cost of hashing calculation.
+  + Big Chunk saves a lot of strong hash computation overhead

   ---